-As Industry 4.0 and Industrial Internet of Things initiatives push the manufacturing industries to connect as many of their plant floor devices to their enterprise systems for higher-level analytics and decision-making, a similar process is taking place within automation technology supplier companies.
+As Industry 4.0 and Industrial Internet of Things initiatives push the manufacturing industries to connect as many of their plant floor devices to their enterprise systems for higher-level analytics and decision-making, a similar process is taking place within automation technology suppliers.
 There is now a clear effort underway to more closely integrate their own organically developed technologies with those they have acquired over the years.

 Though these companies have, in most cases, already integrated their acquired technologies to work well with their own products, the difference today is that automation technology companies are aiming to deliver complete end-to-end systems—not just compatibility.
 This is happening largely at the direction of end users who are looking to ease the process of the digital transformation they know they need to undertake.